+1. Not applicable for departmental tenders.

-- 1. Tenderers will be requested to clarify/rectify, within five (5) working days from notification, the tender guarantee only in the following four circumstances: incorrect validity date, and/or incorrect value, and/or incorrect addressee and incorrect name of the bidder.
-Rectification in respect of the Tender Guarantee (Bid Bond) is free of charge. (currently Bid Bonds are not applicable) - 2.
-Tenderers will be requested to either clarify/rectify any incorrect and/or incomplete documentation, and/or submit any missing documents within five (5) working days from notification. - 3.
-No rectification shall be allowed.
+2. Tenderers will be requested to either clarify/rectify any incorrect and/or incomplete documentation, and/or submit any missing documents within five (5) working days from notification.

+All Rectifications are free of charge.

+3. No rectification shall be allowed.
 Only clarifications on the submitted information may be requested.